seanap/Auto-M4B-Tool/README.md

 * This is only for newly aquired books, and does not address any mp3 books already tagged and organized in `/audiobooks`.
 * This uses the original filenames as Chapter names, and the original mp3 files as chapters.
 Depending on your source material his may not be ideal but it works well enough.
 * Would be nice if the chapter.txt file that is generated could automatically end up in the `/audiobooks/author/book/` folder.
+* Would be nice for the script to compare the total length of the source mp3 files vs m4b, send an error message with the time difference.
 * Let me know what else could make this better, and consider contributing!
 Thank you!
 ---
 ### Notes: